JosephPB/example_module/README.md

 After which all subsequent pushes to the remote branch can be done through the normal `git push`.

 Once the remote branch is created, it can be pulled into the main branch through using GitHub's Pull Request (PR) feature.
-For major changes, all PRs should have a reviewer assigned to ensure that another user has checked over the changed.
+For major changes, all PRs should have a reviewer assigned to ensure that another user has checked over the change.
 It is good practice to assign a reviewer who is the most knowledeable about the given section of code changed.
 For simple PRs a reviewer may not be deemed necessary.

 Once the PR has been approved, it can be merged into the main branch and the remote branch deleted.
 This deletion of the branch is good practice to ensure a clean set of branches on the remote repository.
 If more development is being conducted on this branch locally, deleting the remote branch will not delete the local branch and so you can continue developing there.